viur-framework/logics/README.md

 **logics** is a domain-specific, embeddable expressional language with a Python-style syntax.

-**vistache** is a Mustache-style template engine powered by logics expressions.
+**vistache** is an easy-to-use template engine powered by logics expressions.

 ## About

 The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules and execution platforms.
-Thios starts from the administration tools to server-side input checking as well as client-side input forms and user-defined template processing.
+This starts from the administration tools to server-side input checking as well as client-side input forms and user-defined template processing.

-The first versions of logics where intended to allow bot direct expression execution and expression compilation into native JavaScript, to be executed on client-side without a logics interpreter.
-This feature was disabled for now, but may be re-implemented in future and when needed.
+The first version of logics was intended to allow both direct expression execution and expression compilation into native JavaScript code, to be executed on client-side without the need of a logics interpreter.
+This feature has been disabled for now, but may be re-implemented in future when needed.

-But logics is not intended to be a scripting language!
+logics is __not__ intended to be a scripting language!
 Therefore it neither provides direct variable assignment, nor control structures like loops or jumps - except comprehensions.

 Moreover, it is a language and tool for...

 - ...expressing validity checks,
 - ...performing custom calculations,
 - ...providing customizable templating features,
-- ...making data-driven decisions in a restricted and secure context.
+- ...making data-driven decisions in a restricted and secure runtime context.

 ## Usage